XHGA-TDT

-XHGA-TDT is a television station in Guadalajara, Jalisco, broadcasting on virtual channel 2.
-The station was an affiliate of the short-lived TIM network, which was absorbed into Telesistema Mexicano in 1972 to form the current Televisa.
+XHGA-TDT is a Mexican television station in Guadalajara, Jalisco, broadcasting on virtual channel 2.
+The station was an affiliate of the short-lived TIM network, which was absorbed into Telesistema Mexicano in 1972 to form Televisa.
 For over 30 years, the station was an affiliate of Canal 5, but in 2005, it exchanged formats with XEWO and became a Las Estrellas transmitter.